felipenoris/XLSX.jl/docs/src/formatting.md

 ```
 ![image|320x500](./images/simpleComparison.png)

 Column A uses relative referencing.
-Columns C and D use an absolute reference for the column but not the row.
+Columns C and D use an absolute reference for the column but not the
+row of the comparison reference.

 The following example uses absolute references on rows and compares the average of each column with the
 average of the preceding column.